 The cornerstone of a company with a foundational platform technology is its intellectual property.
 We have pursued an active intellectual property strategy and have been granted 12 patents.
-We currently have more than 20 patents pending.
+We currently have more than 20 patents pendingand continue, on a regular basis the filing of new patents.
 We possess all right, title and interest to the issued patents.
-Ten of the pending patents are licensed exclusively to us in perpetuity by our strategic partner, Allied Inventors, a spin-off entity of Intellectual Ventures, an intellectual property fund.
+Ten issued and pending patents are licensed exclusively to us in perpetuity by our strategic partner, Allied Inventors, a spin-off entity of Intellectual Ventures, an intellectual property fund.